Monochrome 0.91" 128x32 I2C OLED Display - STEMMA QT / Qwiic

 To make life easier so you can focus on your important work, we've taken the OLED display and put it onto a breakout PCB along with support circuitry to let you use this little wonder with 3.3V (Feather/Raspberry Pi) or 5V (Arduino/ Metro328) logic levels.

 We've updated the design to add auto-reset circuitry so that the reset pin is optional, since it speaks I2C you can easily connect it up with just two wires (plus power and ground!).
 We've even included SparkFun qwiic compatible STEMMA QT connectors for the I2C bus so you don't even need to solder!
+For a no-solder experience, just wire up to your favorite micro using a STEMMA QT adapter cable.
+QT Cable is not included, but we have a variety in the shop.

 Just wire up to your favorite micro and read through our detailed tutorial with both Arduino and Python/CircuitPython libraries for text and graphics.
 You'll need a microcontroller with more than 512 bytes of RAM since the display must be buffered.